 PBCF collects personal information through:

-Recruitment processes and forms: information may include, name, age, gender, contact details, parent/carer/guardian or family details and contacts, qualifications, previous work history, referee statements, prohibited employment declaration, working with children consent, and criminal record report.
+- Recruitment processes and forms: information may include, name, age, gender, contact details, parent/carer/guardian or family details and contacts, qualifications, previous work history, referee statements, prohibited employment declaration and criminal record report.

-Service contracts: information may include name, age, gender, contact details, qualifications, prohibited employment declaration, working with children consent and criminal record report
+- Service contracts: information may include name, age, gender, contact details, qualifications, prohibited employment declaration or criminal record report

 As part of its communication and donor programs PBCF may also collect information through publicly and commercially available information sources and databases.
 PBCF only uses such sources if its collection and use of this information also complies with the National Privacy Principles and the Spam Act 2003.